varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ## Intro

-The Dell OptiPlex 3020 is a common and cheap computer, based on the 4th gen Intel Core CPU family, and the Intel Series 8 chipset.
+The Dell Optiplex 3020 is a common and cheap business computer, based on the 4th gen Intel Core CPU family, and the Intel Series 8 chipset.
 When I got my hands on mine, I had no idea what to do with it, but based on a suggestion of my roommate, I've decided to turn it into a Hackintosh.
 As it turned out, it is a fully capable Hackintosh candidate, with all functionalities working.
 In this guide, I gonig to explain you the installation process, as well as some considerations in the hardware configuration, to make you a perfect Mac computer, cheaply.

 ## About the version of OpenCore, and the kext files